Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/06-Intro-to-CoreData/Readme.md

 [CoreData - Intro](core_data_intro.pdf)

-## Why you should know this or industry application (optional) (5 min)
+## Why you should know this

-Explain why students should care to learn the material presented in this class.
+Sometimes we want the data in our apps to remain the same even when the app is relaunched, after a device restart or in the event iOS ejects the app from memory when not in active use.
+When data becomes large and more complex, Core Data is an alternative to deal with the goal.

 ## Learning Objectives (5 min)

-1. Describe CoreData, what it is and how it works.
+1. Describe Core Data, what it is and how it works.
-1. Design models to use with CoreData.
+1. Design models to use with Core Data using Xcode's model editor.
-1. Understand key concepts and components of CoreData.
+1. Understand key concepts and components of the Core Data Stack.
+1. Get started with Core Data in Xcode (add/fetch/display)

 ## Overview (20 min)